PabloMartinFluvia/Utils-JS/types/closed-interval/Readme.md

 # Closed Interval
-- For manipulate and interval of values.
+- For manipulate an interval of values.
     - Min value is 0 by default.
 - Imports required:
     - assert util: for check preconditions. [readme](../../testing/assert-precondition/Readme.md)